I recognise that I work in an unjust world where systems and processes need to change to address social injustices.

-I have lived in Aotearoa/New Zealand since 2011 as does my partner and the youngest of my two adult sons.
+I have lived in Aotearoa/New Zealand since 2011 as does my partner.
 I play and coach badminton as well as being an avid collector of vinyl records, a Tottenham Hotspur football fan, lover of curry and an avid outdoor person.

 I have worked in the mental health, drug & alcohol fields since 1990, including working for myself for 6 years:

 - Young people’s worker and manager in Greenwich HIV/Drugs project